sebnozzi/miniscript.ts/ROADMAP.md

 - Show errors on the HTML page

 - Write some demos

-- Re-introduce debugger?
-- Debugger: willExecuteCall is incomplete ... many more opcodes could result in a call.
-At the end we should offer the "step-in" button for all *potential* calls, but only jump in if there was a real call.
-  It is probably also obsolete (or should be).
-Let the sourcemap decide whether an entry contains a call or not (like it's the case right now).
-  Remove method from Processor.
-Beware: "containsCall" in CodeBuilder is incomplete!

 - Work on making this public
   - Upload demo(s)